At Food AND Medicine, we believe that access to local food is a right, not a privilege.

 According to a 2015 report from the USDA, food security is defined as “access by all people at all times to enough food for an active, healthy life.”
 The average rate of food insecurity in 2015, according to the USDA, is 12.7% (15.8 million households) of American households; the average rate of very low food security (food insecurity with hunger) is 5.6%.
 State by state data uses averaged rates from 2013-2015.
 Maine’s rate of food insecurity is 15.8% and the rate of very low food security is 7.4% – which are both significantly higher than the national rates.
 Maine’s rates are the worst in New England; nationally, we are tied with Arkansas for third worst in the country, behind Mississippi and Louisiana.
 Nationally, rates of food insecurity are improving, while Maine’s rate is deteriorating.

-As of 2021, the gardens network stands at 13 collective gardens and one community garden in Bangor and Brewer.
+As of 2022, the gardens network stands at 22 collective gardens and one community garden in Bangor, Brewer and Orono.
 We call them "collective gardens" because each is one large garden benefiting and run by a group of people.

 More than just gardening, these gardens are encouraging physical activity, socialization and building community where people tend to isolate themselves, awareness of and access to healthy food, and encourages civic engagement to foster change.